Darlingtonia, California

 Darlingtonia is an unincorporated community in Del Norte County, California.
 It is located on the south bank of the Middle Fork of the Smith River 1.5 mi east-southeast of Gasquet, at an elevation of 463 feet (141 m).
 It is named after the Darlingtonia californica, common in the region.
+Darlingtonia was a vacation site with a motel, which was gone by 1970; the site is now a private residence.